About Wendy’s Soy Wax Candles

-Fishermans Road market was the first and only market for several years, establishing her brans a style of candle.
-In 2014, Wendy opened up a stall at Eumundi Pavillion Market, so now Saturday, Sunday and Wednesday were selling days.
+Fisherman’s Road market was the first and only market for several years, establishing her brand as a candle style.
+In 2014, Wendy opened up a stall at Eumundi Pavillion Market, so her selling days were Saturday, Sunday and Wednesday.

-Moving several times, including a period in the shop with her friend and Photographer Kellie Parry, she moved from Eumundi to Yandina Market in 2016 and finally giving up the Saturday market as the Bli Bli shop opening neared.
+Wendy moved several times, including a period in the shop with her friend and Photographer Kellie Parry; she moved from Eumundi to Yandina Market in 2016 and finally giving up the Saturday market as the Bli Bli shop opening neared.

-2018, in August the Bli Bli Village Shopping Centre, began trading and Wendy opened her store.
+In 2018, in August, the Bli Bli Village Shopping Centre began trading, and Wendy opened her store.

-In 2021 was, 2020 revisited with the challenges of lockdowns and the pandemic drew the business back to the garage at home.
+In 2021, she revisited the challenges of lockdowns and the pandemic drew the business back to the garage at home.
 Refilling jars and containers for all her regular and new clients.

 Clean Burning Soy Wax Candles

 One of the most famous benefits of soy candles is how clean they burn.
-Soy wax doesn’t not produce the black soot like paraffin does.
+Soy wax doesn’t produce black soot as paraffin does.
 While some might say “no soot”, it’s actually “very little soot”.
 Everything that burns puts off smoke, and soy candles are no exception.
-However, the amount of smoke released from soy wax is so minimum, there are very few that notice it.
+However, the amount of smoke released from soy wax is so minimum there are very few that notice it.

-Strange terminology, but soy wax hold the scent longer and better (without the “fuel smell” of paraffin).
-Also when burning the scent hangs in the air, and a lot less scent is needed in the manufacture and making of the candles.
+Strange terminology, but soy wax holds the scent longer and better (without the “fuel smell” of paraffin).
+Also, when burning, the scent hangs in the air, and a lot less scent is needed in the manufacture and making of the candles.